jamiedidthis/quartz/content/info.md

 [Bear](https://bear.app/) gets all my raw thoughts, dumped in there like a junk drawer.
 [Obsidian](https://obsidian.md/) gets my edited, slightly-more-comprehensible notes.
 This site is built on [Quartz 3](https://github.com/jackyzha0/quartz/releases/tag/v3.3), which then takes the markdown notes from Obsidian and generates a  [Hugo](https://gohugo.io/)-based static site, hosted on [GitHub](https://github.com/jamiedidthis/quartz).

-Huge thanks to Jacky Zhao for [Quartz](https://quartz.jzhao.xyz/)[^1], even though I customized the shit out of all the layouts and taxonomies. 😊
+Huge thanks to Jacky Zhao for [Quartz](https://quartz.jzhao.xyz/)[^1], even though I customized the heck out of all the layouts and taxonomies. 😊

 [^1]: [Quartz 4](https://quartz.jzhao.xyz/) is even more impressive, but I’m stuck with v3 for now due to how well Hugo suits my needs.